-Chapter 30 (Update/Revised 06/25/21, 08/20/21, and 11/19/21, and 06/24/22)

-Officer will ensure the Agency's timely filing with each Nationally Recognized Municipal Securities Information Repository.
+Chapter 30 (Update/Revised 06/25/21, 08/20/21, and 11/19/21) Officer will ensure the Agency's timely filing with each Nationally Recognized Municipal Securities Information Repository.

-- C. Record-Keeping and Post-Issuance Compliance A copy of all debt-related records shall be retained at the Agency's offices.
-Consistent with the Agency's tax compliance agreements and post-issuance compliance policy.
-Agt minimum, these records shall include all official statements, bid documents, bond documents / transcripts, resolutions, trustee statements, leases, records related to expenditure and investment of bond proceeds, records related to periodic reviews of the use of bond financed facilities, and title reports for each Agency financing (to the extent available).
-To theextent possible, the Agency shall retain an electronic copy of each document, preferably in Adobe Acrobat compatible or CD ROM format. - D. Arbitrage Rebate The use of bond proceeds and their investments must be monitored to ensure compliance with all Internal Revenue Code arbitrage rebate requirements.
+- C. Record-Keeping A copy of all debt-related records shall be retained at the Agency's offices.
+At minimum, these records shall include all official statements, bid documents, bond documents / transcripts, resolutions, trustee statements, leases, and title reports for each Agency financing (to the extent available).
+To theextent possible, the Agency shall retain an electronic copy of each document preferably in Adobe Acrobat-compatible or CD-ROM format. - D. Arbitrage Rebate The use of bond proceeds and their investments must be monitored to ensure compliance with all Internal Revenue Code arbitrage rebate requirements.
 The Chief Financial Officer shall ensure that all bond proceeds and investments are tracked in a manner which facilitates accurate calculation; and, if rebate is due, such payments are made.